reepolee/discord-typing-blocker/README.md

 ## Setup

 Download ZIP from Releases and unzip locally.
 Open [Chrome Extensions](chrome://extensions/) and activate `Developer Mode` up right.
-Choose `Load unpacked` button and point to the folder where you uncpacked the extensions.
+Choose `Load unpacked` button and point to the folder where you unpacked the extensions.

 ## Tech